-Our supply chain involves purchasing of goods and services from international, national, regional, and local suppliers.
+Our supply chain involves purchasing of goods and services from Canadian & international suppliers.
 We follow a responsible and ethical sourcing process whenever possible while managing our supply chain effectively, and we continue to implement policies and processes to identify, assess, and monitor areas where there may be a risk of modern slavery.
 Our principal raw materials supply includes Soybeans, Sugar, Canola oil, other agricultural products, and chemical coagulant.
-We also use substantial quantities of carton board, corrugated board, and plastic, operating supplies, and energy; we use contract manufacturing, property and facilities management services, recruitment agencies and various other professional services.
+We source most of our ingredients from Canadian sources, including soybeans and canola oil, because we believe Canadian suppliers have better transparency and conduct their business activities more responsibly.
+We also use carton board, corrugated board, and plastic, operating supplies, and energy; we use contract manufacturing, property and facilities management services, recruitment agencies and various other professional services.